-9. U. T. Cancer Center - Additional Outpatient Clinic Facilities - Phase II (Project No. 703-459): Recommended Award of Sequence 1 Contracts for Furniture and Furnishings to Finger Office Furniture, Houston, Texas; Business Interiors, A Division of Miller Business Systems, Inc., Arlington, Texas; H. McCoy, Inc., San Antonio, Texas; and Bunting, Inc., Rockwall, Texas; and Request for Authorization for the Chancellor to Sign the Contracts (Exec.
+10. U. T. Cancer Center - Additional Outpatient Clinic Facilities - Phase II (Project No. 703-459): Award of Sequence 1 Contracts for Furniture and Furnishings to Finger Office Furniture, Houston, Texas; Business Interiors, A Division of Miller Business Systems, Inc., Arlington, Texas; H. McCoy, Inc., San Antonio, Texas; and Bunting, Inc., Rockwall, Texas; and Authorization for the Chancellor to Sign the Contracts (Exec.
 Com.
-Letter 86-25).--

-The Executive Committee concurs with the recommendation of President LeMaistre and the Office of the Chancellor that the U. T. Board of Regents award contracts for Sequence 1 furniture and furnishings for the Additional Outpatient Clinic Facilities - Phase II at the U. T. Cancer Center to the following lowest responsible bidders:
+Letter 86-25).--The Executive Committee recommended and the Board awarded contracts for Sequence 1 furniture and furnishings for the Additional Outpatient Clinic Facilities - Phase II at The University of Texas System Cancer Center to the following lowest responsible bidders: